 I’m talking about the trickle down effect of distributed systems into the enterprise IT data center.

 Distributed computing is not something new.
 The ideas and implementation of these concepts date back to the 1960’s.
 It’s how distributed systems have evolved only recently (in the internet era) that is interesting and profound.
-Starting with the publication of Google’s GFS paper in 2003, followed by Google’s Map Reduce in 2004.
+Starting with the publication of Google’s GFS paper in 2003, Google’s Map Reduce in 2004.

 In the early 2000’s large internet properties such as Google and Yahoo! were faced with problems nobody had ever dealt with before.
 They had to scale their application to a population of millions, store and analyze tremendous amounts of data, all while providing a consistently responsive and quality user experience.
 Google’s publication of GFS and Map Reduce began the conversation of how to solve these very unique problems using an intelligent software infrastructure managing a warehouse sized distributed system of standard low cost x86 rack servers with local disk.
 No big expensive SAN.
 Instead, there is a software layer between the server hardware and application that pools all of the compute, network, and storage into one abstracted logical resource.